proxeld/es6-browserify-gulp-boilerplate/README.md

 gulp watch
 ```

-To run tests in console type
+To run tests in console type:

 ```bash
 npm test
 ```

-If you want to run tests in the browser type
+If you want to run tests in the browser type:

 ```bash
 npm run build-browser-tests-bundle
 ```
 and open tests.html in your browser.

-To get coverage of your code type
+To get coverage of your code type:

 ```bash
 npm run coverage